guillp/requests_oauth2client/README.rst

     auth = OAuth2AuthorizationCodeAuth(client, code, redirect_uri=redirect_uri)  # add any other params as needed
     resp = requests.post("https://your.protected.api/endpoint", auth=auth)

-`OAuth2AuthorizationCodeAuth` will take care of refreshing the token automatically once it is expired, using the refresh token, if available
+`OAuth2AuthorizationCodeAuth` will take care of refreshing the token automatically once it is expired, using the refresh token, if available.

 Device Authorization Grant